 About the Assessor’s Office

-Assessors value and classify real estate property according to assessment standards set by the State of Minnesota.
-An assessor conducts both individual and mass appraisals of real estate property.
+- Assessors value and classify property according to assessment standards set by the State of Minnesota.
+Assessors conduct both individual and mass appraisals of real estate property.

-Assessors study construction, sales data, and neighborhood trends to establish valuation benchmarks in their appraisal work.
-Property values, which include the land and buildings, change continuously with changing market conditions and changes in physical attributes.
-Many factors are considered in estimating the market value of property.
+- Assessors study construction, sales data and neighborhood trends to establish valuation benchmarks in their appraisal work.
+Property values (land and building) change according to market conditions and changes in physical attributes.
+Many factors are considered in estimating property market value.

-Assessors determine the classification or use of each property.
-The various classifications are taxed at different percentages or rates according to Minnesota Statutes.
+- Assessors determine the classification or use of property.
+Property classifications are taxed at different percentages or rates according to Minnesota statutes.